 Prepare the patient and administer the intramuscular medication

-10. As with any medication administration, remind the patient of the medication purpose, any adverse reactions, and the administration procedure.
+10. As with any medication administration, remind the patient of the medication purpose, any adverse reactions, and go over the administration procedure.

 11. Remove bed linens and patient gown or clothing to access the selected injections site.
-Use injection site selection described in step 3, deltoid for small volumes and ventrogluteal for large volumes in adults.
+Use injection site selection as described in step 3, with deltoid muscle preferred for small volumes and ventrogluteal for large volumes in adults.
 (Figure 1)

 11.1.
-When delivering small volumes such as immunizations in the deltoid muscle, locate the acromial process at the top of the shoulder as your landmark.
+When delivering small volumes, such as immunizations, in the deltoid muscle, locate the acromial process at the top of the shoulder as your landmark.
 Mark two fingerbreadths down from the acromial process and envision an inverted triangle.
 Needle insertion should be in the center of the inverted triangle.
 (Figure 2)

 11.2.
-When delivering larger volumes such as antibiotics in the ventrogluteal muscle, have the patient lay comfortably on their side with selected hip exposed.
+When delivering larger volumes injections such as antibiotics into the ventrogluteal muscle, have the patient lay comfortably on their side with selected hip exposed.
 Find the greater trochanter and the iliac crest as landmarks.
 Place the palm of your hand, with the thumb pointing to the front of the patient, on the greater trochanter; point the index finger at the anterior iliac crest, then spread the middle finger toward the back of the patient forming a “V”.
 The needle injection site is located between the knuckles of the index and middle fingers.
 (Figure 3)

-12. Clean gloves should be donned at this time, taking care to assess if the patient has a latex allergy or use non-latex gloves to avoid allergic reactions.
+12. Clean gloves should be donned at this time.aking care to assess if the patient has a latex allergy, or use non-latex gloves to avoid allergic reactions.

 12.1.
 According to the CDC, it is unnecessary to clean the injection area with an alcohol prep pad unless the skin is visibly soiled or dirty.